-Bare land is land which is not covered by either completed, partially completed buildings or civil engineering works10.
+Bare land is land located in the UAE which is not covered by either completed, partially completed buildings or civil engineering works.
 The phrase "land" means any area on the surface of the earth, including any trees, plants or natural objects in, under or on top of it.
 The ordinary meaning of bare land is vacant i.e. land that has no buildings, whether partial or not, or nothing else on the land.